7 Factors To Consider When Buying EV Insurance

 - Additional coverages

 Electric cars will usually be more expensive to insure than their gas-powered counterparts.
 This is because claims tend to be higher for electric cars due to electric cars being more expensive to repair or replace.
 One of the largest factors is the battery pack.
 Smaller accidents such as minor fender benders can cause damage to the battery which can cost anywhere between $5,000 to $15,000 to replace, not including labor.
-Electric vehicles are also relatively so finding a mechanic who can properly fix one is more challenging.
+Electric vehicles are also relatively uncommon still, so finding a mechanic who can properly fix one is more challenging.

 Which Companies Provide EV Insurance?